Dr Stelios Psycharakis

 Background

-Stelios' interest in sport and exercise science originated from his sporting background, being a member of the national swimming team of Greece from 1990-1995.
-He then went on to undertake a BSc (Hons) in Sport Science & Physical Education, an MSc in Sport & Exercise Science and a PhD in Biomechanics.
-Stelios held lecturing posts at the University of Hull (2007) and Edinburgh Napier University (2007-2014), before joining the University of Edinburgh in September 2014.
+Stelios' interest in sport and exercise science originated from his sporting background.
+He was a competitive swimmer, won medals at home and abroad, and represented Greece for several years as a member of the national team.
+Stelios completed a BSc (Hons) in Sport Science & Physical Education in Greece, before moving to the UK to undertake an MSc in Sport & Exercise Science and a PhD in Biomechanics.
+He held lecturing posts at the University of Hull (2007) and Edinburgh Napier University (2007-2014), before joining the University of Edinburgh in September 2014.
 Stelios has been providing scientific support in the areas of biomechanics and performance analysis and has worked with elite athletes such as members of GB Swimming and of the Scottish Institute of Sport.

 Qualifications